pingcap/tidb/docs/design/2023-09-12-grouping-sets.md

 +------------------------------------+----------+--------------+---------------+------------------------------------------------------------------------------------+
 8 rows in set (0.000 sec)
 ```
-As shown above, the source data will be pass through to single node, and all the intensive aggregation computation resides on that node (especially on operator `HashAgg_28`).
-Once the number of rows on that node is large, the single point bottleneck will be too obvious.
+As shown above, the source data will be pass through to single node, and all the intensive aggregation computation resides that node (especially on operator `HashAgg_28`).
+Once the number of rows on it is large, the single point bottleneck will appear to be obvious.

 **Rollup Syntax**
 ```sql